 Rheumatology is the diagnosis and treatment of arthritis and other diseases of the joints, bones, muscles and connective tissue.
 Rheumatologic conditions can be painful and disruptive.

-No two patients are alike, so Affinity rheumatologists design a care plan just for you.
+No two patients are alike, so Ascension rheumatologists design a care plan just for you.
 We strive to provide the best rheumatologic care in Northeast Wisconsin.
-At Affinity Medical Group clinics in Menasha, Oshkosh and New London, we provide expert care for joint, bone and muscle problems, close to home.
+At Ascension clinics in Menasha, Oshkosh and New London, we provide expert care for joint, bone and muscle problems, close to home.

 Rheumatologists work closely with other professionals who deal with musculoskeletal health.
 Physical therapists, occupational therapists, nurse educators, biofeedback specialists and psychologists may participate in your care.
 If you need specific medications, an IV infusion nurse is available.